bartekgb/codility-solutions/README.md

 # codility-solutions
 Solutions for codility.com training tasks (python)

+## BinaryGap
+Convert number to binary representation string, partition it by '1', count the longest '0' sequence

 ## PermMissingElem
 Sum all [1..(N + 1)] elements and distract sum of actual array elements.